 - Marketing automation

-As you consider selling SaaS, think about packaged SaaS that include products that help your company with specific processes, such as sales and marketing.
+As you consider selling SaaS software, think about bundled SaaS solutions that include products that help your company with specific processes, such as sales and marketing.

-Whether you’re a digital agency or an MSP, Vendasta has the sales and marketing automation platforms they need to thrive in the local environment.
-In fact, Vendasta offers white-label software that allows you to build your brand and provide digital solutions using our SaaS platform.
+Whether you’re a digital agency, an MSP, or another reseller, Vendasta has the SaaS software platform you need to thrive in the local environment.
+In fact, Vendasta offers a white-label software as a service platform that allows you to build your brand and resell digital solutions using our SaaS platform.
+You can increase profits by becoming a SaaS reseller.

-Ready to see a demo?
-We invite you to partner with Vendasta and start using our best-in-class SaaS platform for the modern era.
-Get started today.
+Start using our best-in-class SaaS platform for the modern era.